dusty-nv/jetson-inference/docs/detectnet-example-2.md

 First, open up your text editor of choice and create a new file.
 Below we'll assume that you'll save it to your user's home directory as `~/my-detection.py`, but you can name and store it where you wish.

-First, we'll import the Python modules that we're going to use in the script.

 #### Importing Modules

+At the top of the source file, we'll import the Python modules that we're going to use in the script.
 Add `import` statements to load the [`jetson.inference`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html) and [`jetson.utils`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.utils.html) modules used for object detection and camera capture.

 ``` python
 import jetson.inference